mdaneri/pode-plus/docs/Tutorials/Routes/Parameters/Headers.md

 # Headers

 The following is an example of using values supplied in a request's headers.
 To retrieve values from the headers, you can use the `Headers` property from the `$WebEvent.Request` variable.

-Alternatively, you can use the `Get-PodeHeader` function to retrieve the header data.
+Alternatively, you can use the `Get-PodeHeader` function to retrieve header data, with support for deserialization, raw access, and secure value validation using secrets.

-This example will get the Authorization header and validate the token, returning a success message:
+This example will get the `Authorization` header and validate the token, returning a success message:

 ```powershell
 Start-PodeServer {